 Wouldn’t it be nice to get super clear on what the biggest goals and opportunities for improvement in your life are?
 I will show you how.
-You just need to dedicate a few minutes to reading and applying what you will learn in this post.
+You just need to dedicate a few minutes to reading and applying what you will learn in this post – it’s all about the Wheel of Life process.

-In this post, you will learn a powerful process that you can start applying right away to become your own coach.
-The Wheel of Life life process is powerful in its simplicity.
+In this post, you will learn the Wheel of Life process and how you can start applying it right away.
+In essence, it’s like becoming your own coach!
+This process is powerful in its simplicity.
 It will get you clear, balanced and focused on the right things.
 Apply it yourself and start seeing results today!

 Fast forward a few years and he was flat broke.